top of page

 Can I receive treatments if I am pregnant?

-No correlation has been found between this treatment and complications in pregnancy.
-If you under doctor supervision, a medical referral must be given before treatment.
+No correlation has been found between cupping treatment and complications in pregnancy.
+We do not recommend treatment for cavitation and RF at this time.
+If you are under a doctor's supervision, a medical referral must be given before treatment.

 Contraindications?